GA-20/py-aws-lambda-toolkit/README.md

-# Py aws Lambda Toolkit
+# Py-AWS-Lambda-Toolkit

-This is a lightweight Python toolkit for easily and quickly creating AWS Lambda functions with the Serverless Framework.
-It includes the following features:
+This lightweight Python toolkit streamlines the creation of AWS Lambda functions using the Serverless Framework.
+It offers a range of features to enhance your development process:

-- DynamoDB shortcuts: Avoid boilerplate code for DynamoDB operations.
+- **DynamoDB**: shortcuts: Avoid boilerplate code for DynamoDB operations.
-- HTTP event processing: Get the event of the HTTP request and parse it, splitting it into the path, query string, body, headers, etc.
+- **HTTP**: event processing: Get the event of the HTTP request and parse it, splitting it into the path, query string, body, headers, etc.
-- HTTP response shortcuts: Create HTTP responses with the correct format and status code.
+- **HTTP**: response shortcuts: Create HTTP responses with the correct format and status code.
-- JWT authentication: Create and verify JWT tokens as easily as possible.
+- **JWT**: authentication: Create and verify JWT tokens as easily as possible.
-- Logger: Log messages with a format that is easy to read.
+- **Logger**: Log messages with a format that is easy to read.
-- Mappers: Remove specified fields from a dictionary or list of dictionaries.
+- **Mappers**: Remove specified fields from a dictionary or list of dictionaries.
-- Parser: Convert dictionary keys to snake case or camel case.
+- **Parser**: Convert dictionary keys to snake case or camel case.
-- Password hashing: Hash passwords with salt and verify them.
+- **Password**: hashing: Hash passwords with salt and verify them.
-- DynamoDB scan builder: Build a scan query with specified filters.
+- **DynamoDB**: scan builder: Build a scan query with specified filters.
-- Validator: Validate a dictionary with specified rules.
+- **Validator**: Validate a dictionary with specified rules.

 ## Installation

+**Attention**: This package is currently undergoing maintenance.
+To test the package's modules, please access them directly from this repository.

 Install the package with pip: